Cryptonomic/ConseilJS/docs/README.md

 ##### sendUndelegationOperation

-A convenience function to remove the delagate from an account.
+A convenience function to remove the delegate from an account.
 Calls [sendDelegationOperation](#sendDelegationOperation) internally

 ##### sendAccountOriginationOperation